modm-io/modm/docs/src/guide/custom-project.md

 ## Using a Board Support Package

-Use lbuild to discover the specific BSP configuration you want to use:
+Use lbuild to discover the specific BSP configuration you want to use.
+Some board configurations support different hardware revisions, so check your hardware to select the right one:

 ```
  $ lbuild discover
 Parser(lbuild)
 ╰── Repository(modm @ ../../ext/modm)   modm: a barebone embedded library generator
     ├── Option(target) = REQUIRED in [stm32f469ngh6, stm32f469nih6, stm32f469vet6, ...
-    ├── Config(modm:disco-f469ni)   STM32F469IDISCOVERY
+    ├── Config(modm:disco-f469ni:b-03) in [b-01, b-03]   STM32F469IDISCOVERY
    ...
 ```